markotasevski1/ikt-frontend-website/README.md

 ## Available Scripts

-This project is for faculty project.
+This project is made for faculty to be precise it's for ICT projects.
-After you clone it run.
+If you want to learn deutsch clone the repo and write the following commands

 ### `npm ci`
  npm ci is a command that installs the dependencies listed in the package-lock.json